mcxiaoke/awesome-kotlin/README.md

 - [Arrow](https://arrow-kt.io/) - Arrow is a functional companion to Kotlin's Standard Library around many of Kotlin's pain points.
 - [Hoplite](https://github.com/sksamuel/hoplite) - Purely functional config library
 - [kotlin-compile-testing](https://github.com/tschuchortdev/kotlin-compile-testing) - A library for testing Kotlin and Java annotation processors, compiler plugins and code generation
+- [koin](https://github.com/InsertKoinIO/koin) - A pragmatic lightweight dependency injection framework for Kotlin developers.
+Written in pure Kotlin, using functional resolution only: no proxy, no code generation, no reflection.

 ## Samples